 Machine Learning looks like it works but it has no genuine intelligence.
 So there are many things it can’t do, doesn’t do well, and will never do.

-Future AI’s radical software creates connections on its own between different types of real-world sensory input like sight, sound, and touch, in the same way that a human brain interprets everything it knows in the context of everything else it knows.
+Future AI’s radical self-adaptive hypergraph software creates connections on its own between different types of real-world sensory input like sight, sound, and touch, in the same way that a human brain interprets everything it knows in the context of everything else it knows.

-Sallie emulates the processes of human thought, beginning with perception.
+Sallie’s “mind” emulates the processes of human thought, beginning with perception.

 Future AI’s approach vs. Machine Learning

 The machine learning fantasy is that if you simply add more power, the machine will become intelligent.

-While machine learning has tremendous usefulness as a powerful statistical method, it lacks genuine intelligence, thereby limiting its abilities and applications now and in the future.
+Contrary to popular fantasy, machine learning will not become intelligent by simply adding more power.
+While machine learning has tremendous usefulness as a powerful statistical method its abilities and applications are limited, both now and in the future.